 Duration: 36 months (05/14-04/17)

-IMPRESS will improve the efficiency of decision making in emergency health operations, which will have a direct impact on the quality of services provided to citizens.
-It will provide a consolidated concept of operations, to effectively manage medical resources, prepare and coordinate response activities, supported by a Decision Support System, using data from multiple heterogeneous sources.
-The proposed solution will facilitate communication between Health Services (and Emergency Responders) at all levels of response and the crisis cycle with the necessary health care systems support, supervision and management of participating organizations.
-It will assist health services in becoming more proactive, better prepared and interoperable with other emergency response organizations.
+IMPRESS will improve the efficiency of decision-making in emergency health operations, which will have a direct impact on the quality of services provided to citizens.
+It will provide a consolidated concept of operations, to effectively manage medical resources, and prepare and coordinate response activities, supported by a Decision Support System, using data from multiple heterogeneous sources.
+The proposed solution will facilitate communication between Health Services (and Emergency Responders) at all levels of response and the crisis cycle with the necessary healthcare systems support, supervision, and management of participating organizations.
+It will assist health services in becoming more proactive, better prepared, and interoperable with other emergency response organizations.

 Duration: 24 months (07/14-06/16)

-EUSTO proposal originates from the real-world necessity to provide comprehensive and consolidated protection to surface transportation protection networks.
-In accordance to EU regulations, the responsibility for implementing protection programmes lays with the CI operator and national authorities, and ongoing efforts for the identification and designation of major European CI in the transportaion sector have been lacking progress in recent years.
-This proposal originates from this drawback in the implementation of the CIPS directive in the EU and aspires to make a small but vital contribution for its implementation.
+EUSTO’s proposal originates from the real-world necessity to provide comprehensive and consolidated protection to surface transportation protection networks.
+In accordance with EU regulations, the responsibility for implementing protection programs lays with the CI operator and national authorities, and ongoing efforts for the identification and designation of major European CI in the transportation sector have been lacking progress in recent years.
+This proposal originates from this drawback in the implementation of the CIPS directive in the EU and aspires to make a small but vital contribution to its implementation.

 Duration: 24 months (07/14-06/16)

-3CE will provide short-term, highly focused and specialised training seminars on cybercrime-related issues for public and private sector participants.
+3CE will provide short-term, highly focused, and specialized training seminars on cybercrime-related issues for public and private sector participants.
 Courses will facilitate the exchange and diffusion of tacit knowledge and expertise and familiarise participants with new technologies and tools, and improve their day-to-day activities related to the Cybercrime area.
-University courses on Cybercrime developed and delivered to stakeholders will provide better understanding of the legal and technical elements of cybercrime for new generation scientists.
+University courses on Cybercrime developed and delivered to stakeholders will provide a better understanding of the legal and technical elements of cybercrime for new-generation scientists.
 Courses will be made available under creative commons licensing terms for LEAs worldwide.

 Duration: 24 months (09/14-08/16)